Altermagnetism: an unconventional spin-ordered phase of matter

-Landau's theory of Fermi liquids considers two-body interactions between the quasiparticles.
+In this section we proceed by comparing altermagnetism to theoretically studied spin-ordered phases generated by spin-channel Pomeranchuk instabilities of the momentum-space Fermi surface.
+They are placed in the part of the diagram in Fig.~\ref{fig_int_cond} corresponding to metallic conduction and intermediate interaction strengths.
+Together with the charge-channel Pomeranchuk instabilities, mentioned in Sec.~\ref{spin-independent}, their phenomenological description can be put under the common umbrella based on Landau Fermi-liquid theory.
+The theory considers two-body interactions between the quasiparticles.
 In a free space and for quasiparticles near the Fermi surface, the two-body interaction depends only on the angle~$\theta$ between the linear momenta of the quasiparticles.
-Accordingly, it can be expanded in series of $\cos l\theta$ for 2D Fermi liquids, and of the $l$-th Legendre polynomials, $P_l(\cos\theta)$, for 3D Fermi liquids\cite{Landau1957,Vignale2022}.
-Because of the correspondence to the orbital angular momentum wavefunctions, the index $l$ is referred to as the $l$-th angular-momentum channel.
-In analogy to angular momentum, the $l=0$ component corresponds to an isotropic interaction while the $l>0$ components describe odd and even-parity anisotropic interaction.
+Accordingly, it can be expanded in series of ($l$, $l_z=0$) spherical harmonics, correspondingly called angular-momentum $l$-channels\cite{Landau1957,Vignale2022}.
+The $l=0$ component corresponds to an isotropic interaction while the $l>0$ components describe anisotropic interactions.
 The prefactors of the expansion are the phenomenological Landau parameters, $F^{\rm c(s)}_l$.
-Here the superscript c(s) labels the charge(spin) channel interaction given by the sum(difference) of interactions of the same-spin and opposite-spin quasiparticles.
+Here the superscript c(s) labels the charge (spin) channel interaction given by the sum (difference) of interactions of the same-spin and opposite-spin quasiparticles.

-Pomeranchuk derived a general form of the static susceptibility in each charge, spin and angular-momentum channel, finding it to be proportional to $1/(1+F^{\rm c(s)}_l)$.
+Pomeranchuk derived\cite{Pomeranchuk1959} a general form of the static susceptibility in each charge, spin and $l$-channel, finding it to be proportional to $1/(1+F^{\rm c(s)}_l)$.
 (Here $F^{\rm c(s)}_l$ are conveniently normalized\cite{Vignale2022}.)
 The susceptibility diverges at $F^{\rm c(s)}_l=-1$, signalling the Pomeranchuk instability of the Fermi liquid\cite{Pomeranchuk1959}.
-The spin-channel $l=0$ instability corresponds to a conventional isotropic (s-wave) ferromagnetic phase\cite{Landau1957,Pomeranchuk1959}.
-The spin-degenerate Fermi surface of the normal state is split into larger and smaller Fermi surfaces, one corresponding to spin-up electrons and the other one to spin down electrons (Fig.~3).
-This breaks the rotation symmetry of the spin space.
-For the Fermi liquid in a free space, the split Fermi surfaces have an undistorted shape, respecting the continuous rotation symmetry of the free space.
-On a lattice, the ferromagnetic ground state preserves the discrete crystallographic point-group symmetries.
-(Recall that we are omitting the symmetry-breaking relativistic spin-orbit coupling terms present already in the Hamiltonian.)
+The spin-channel $l=0$ ($s$-wave) instability corresponds to the conventional metallic ferromagnetic phase\cite{Landau1957,Pomeranchuk1959}.
+The anisotropically distorted spin-degenerate Fermi surfaces, mentioned in Sec.~\ref{spin-independent} and illustrated in Fig.~\ref{fig_SC_PI}b, correspond to the charge-channel $l=1$ ($p$-wave) \cite{Born1948,Bohm1949,Landau1957,Pomeranchuk1959,Hoddeson1987} and $l=2$ ($d$-wave)\cite{Halboth2000,Oganesyan2001,Fradkin2007} Pomeranchuk instabilities, respectively.
+Their spin-channel counterparts are illustrated in Figs.~\ref{fig_He_PI_AM}b,e.